Canon de 75 modèle 1897

 The French 75 mm field gun is a quick-firing field artillery piece adopted in March 1898.
-Its official French designation was: Matériel de 75 mm Mle 1897.
+Its official French designation was: Canon de 75 mm Mle 1897.
 It was commonly known as the French 75, simply the 75 and Soixante-Quinze (French for "seventy-five").
 The French 75 was designed as an anti-personnel weapon system for delivering large volumes of time-fused shrapnel shells on enemy troops advancing in the open.
 After 1915 and the onset of trench warfare, impact-detonated high-explosive shells prevailed.
 By 1918, the 75 became the main agents of delivery for toxic gas shells.
 The 75s also became widely used as truck mounted anti-aircraft artillery.
 They were the main armament of the Saint-Chamond tank in 1918 and the Char 2C.